cvat-ai/cvat/site/content/en/docs/contributing/development-environment.md

 - You might have to manually start the redis server in wsl before you can start the configuration inside Visual Studio Code.
 You can do this with `sudo service redis-server start`.
 Alternatively you can also use a redis docker image instead of using the redis-server locally.

+## Note for Mac users

+- You might have to manually start the redis server.
+You can do this with `redis-server`.
+Alternatively you can also use a redis docker image instead of using the redis-server locally.